What is an Employee Handbook?

 The handbook gives employees a detailed overview of policies that are specific to your organization along with other key procedures, guidelines and benefits.
 In a nutshell, it sets clear expectations for your employees while also stating your legal obligations and defining employee rights.
 The employee handbook can help protect your business against employee lawsuits and claims, such as wrongful termination, harassment and discrimination.
 The handbook is also a crucial introduction to your business for new hires, providing insights new hires understand your mission and values.

-Creating a company employee handbook can seem like a daunting task, but having one brings many benefits.
-Here are eight reasons your organization should have an employee handbook:
+Creating an employee handbook from scratch can seem like a daunting task, but having one is essential to creating transparency and consistency across your organization.
+It can also keep you out of hot water.
+Still on the fence?
+Here are eight reasons your organization should have one: